CellRank for directed single-cell fate mapping

 If you’re new to CellRank, make sure to go though the basic tutorial which introduces you to CellRank’s high-level API.
 Most biological systems require a bit more control, so be sure to check out the kernels and estimators tutorial which allows to unlock the full power of CellRank.
 If you want to see individual functions in action, visit our gallery.

 Please see our preprint on bioRxiv to learn more.

 compute initial & terminal as well as intermediate macrostates of your biological system

 infer fate probabilities towards the terminal states for each individual cell

-visualize gene expression trends along specific linegeages while accounting for the continous nature of fate determination
+visualize gene expression trends along specific lineages while accounting for the continuous nature of fate determination

 identify potential driver genes for each identified cellular trajectory